ravipatel26/networking-lab/README.txt

 - added server sliding window?
 - server-side is the one that needs to reorder packets
 - incorporate my rdt with httpc and httpfs
+- add client-side understanding of ACK? (kindof already does)
+- client/and server need to validate data/AKS/HS_ACKs based on what theri expecting
+    - remember the current RECEIVER side is always first to move to next phase